Oliverst8/idbs-2024-exam/sqlExercises/sql.md

 ) X;
 ```

-## Q4
-According to the information in the database, 52 different people acted in movies
-directed by ‘Ingmar Bergman’.
-How many different people acted in movies directed
+## Q4 - According to the information in the database, 52 different people acted in movies directed by ‘Ingmar Bergman’.
+How many different people acted in movies directed by ‘Akira Kurosawa’?
-by ‘Akira Kurosawa’ ?
 ### Part 1
 ```sql
 SELECT COUNT(DISTINCT I1.personId)